BethW83/Animal-Adoption-Capstone/README.md

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * How were data insights communicated to technical and non-technical audiences?
 * Explain how the dashboard was designed to communicate complex data insights to different audiences.
+* Data Ethics page: the text was produced with the help of generative AI.
+Detailed prompts were provided to chatGPT, with many refinements to get to the final, professional outcome.

 ## Conclusions